rails/rails/guides/source/working_with_javascript_in_rails.md

 [Bun](https://bun.sh), [esbuild](https://esbuild.github.io/),
 [webpack](https://webpack.js.org/), or [rollup.js](https://rollupjs.org/guide/en/).

-To use a bundler instead of import maps in a new Rails application, pass the `—javascript` or `-j` option to `rails new`:
+To use a bundler instead of import maps in a new Rails application, pass the `--javascript` or `-j` option to `rails new`:

 ```bash